Many photographers and families find Tuttle’s to be a popular spot for taking their family photos.

 During spring apple blossom, the orchard is not open to the public due to the honey bees and working in the orchard.
 Photo sessions are not permitted in the orchard during the spring season.

 The sunflower trail is open on specific days for a couple weeks in August.
 Click here for dates.
 Advanced Admission TIMED TICKETS ARE required in 2020 due to COVID.
-Photos are allowed ONLY during when it is open to the public.
-If you are wanting times that are less crowded coming on a weekday would be best.
-Trail will be closed in the event of rain or severe weather.
+Photos are allowed ONLY during your specific purchased time ticket.
 ABSOLUTELY no photos or admission to the sunflower field area are permitted except for times the sunflowers are open.
 We do our best to predict the bloom time but things can change from day to day as sunflowers are a very unpredictable agricultural crop so please stay posted to our Facebook and Website for any changes.
 EVERY PERSON PARTICIPATING IN PHOTO SHOOT MUST HAVE AN ADVANCED PAID TICKET purchased online in advance.
 NO ON SITE TICKETS ARE ALLOWED.
 Please keep in mind that due to social distancing requirements there is a one way path through the trail and guests will need to keep walking through the trail..so staging a photo in the midst of the trail with equipment is not appropriate.
 Only “take as you walk” type photos are permitted.